Prime gap: Upper bounds

 meaning that there are infinitely many gaps that do not exceed 70 million.
 A Polymath Project collaborative effort to optimize Zhang's bound managed to lower the bound to 4680 on July 20, 2013.
 In November 2013, James Maynard introduced a new refinement of the GPY sieve, allowing him to reduce the bound to 600 and also show that the gaps between primes m apart are bounded for all m.
 That is, for any m there exists a bound Δ_{m} such that p_{n+m} − p_{n} ≤ Δ_{m} for infinitely many n.
+Using Maynard's ideas, the Polymath project improved the bound to 246.

+On August 28, 2026, an argument discovered by GPT-5.6 Sol and presented by Hanxin Zhang claimed an improvement on the Polymath8b bound from 246 to 240.
+3 days later Julia Stadlmann submitted a preprint developing new techniques and also claiming to reduce the bound to 240.
+In work dating 1 September, 2026 Shiva Kintali with unspecified AI agents claimed an improvement of the bound to 236.
+On September 3 Axiom Math with AxiomProver claimed an improvement of the bound to 212 and a few hours before (on September 2 in USA) OpenAI using GPT-6 Astra produced a further claim to the bound to 186.

+As of September 2026, none of those claims has been peer-reviewed, leaving the established bound at 246.

-Using Maynard's ideas, the Polymath project improved the bound to 246; assuming the Elliott–Halberstam conjecture and its generalized form, the bound has been reduced to 12 and 6, respectively.
+Assuming the Elliott–Halberstam conjecture and its generalized form, the bound has been reduced to 12 and 6, respectively.